Abner Pastoll

 Abner Pastoll (born 12 February 1982) is a British-South African film director, screenwriter, and editor, born in South Africa, where his family used to own a two-screen cinema.
+He is based in London, UK and Seoul, South Korea.

 Background

-Abner started making films at the age of 4, inspired primarily by his family's cinema, and his father's film and video equipment.
+Abner started making films at the age of four, inspired primarily by his family's cinema, and his father's film and video equipment.
 He originally thought he wanted to become an actor, but soon discovered he preferred being behind the camera.
 He grew up in London.

 Career

-His directorial work includes A Good Woman Is Hard to Find (2018), Getaway Driver (2017) and Road Games (2015).
+Abner's feature directorial work includes A Good Woman Is Hard to Find (2019) and Road Games (2015), and short films such as Getaway Driver (2017) and Me or the Dog (2011).
 He is co-founder of production company February Films, which he runs with producer Junyoung Jang (co-producer of Korean film The Host).